 Halting enrichment was the big mistake

-Mr. Etemad believes that Iran made a mistake when it accepted to temporarily suspend its uranium enrichment and implement the Additional Protocol in 2004, while enrichment activity is not in violation of the nuclear Non-Proliferation Treaty (NPT).
+Mr. Etemad also believes that Iran made a mistake in 2004 when it accepted to temporarily suspend its uranium enrichment program and implement the Additional Protocol, stating that enrichment activity is not in violation of the nuclear Non-Proliferation Treaty (NPT).

-The Additional Protocol would allow the International Atomic Energy Agency (IAEA) broader inspections rights into countries’ nuclear activities.
+The Additional Protocol would allow the International Atomic Energy Agency (IAEA) broader inspections of countries’ nuclear activities.

 “It was far beyond NPT conditions,” he says.

-He also suggests that Iran should only accept the Additional Protocol when it is carefully studied by Iranian officials and is approved by the Majlis, otherwise only a handful of countries cannot impose it on Iran.
+He also suggests that Iran should only accept the protocol when it is carefully studied by Iranian officials and is approved by the Majlis, otherwise only a handful of countries cannot impose it on Iran.

-Commenting on the ongoing nuclear negotiations between Iran and the 5+1 group –the United States, France, Britain, Russia, China, and Germany - Mr. Etemad says he is not optimistic that a tangible result would be achieved, because the Westerners are not ready to compromise with Iran on removing sanctions and having normal relations with the country.
+Commenting on the ongoing nuclear negotiations between Iran and the 5+1 group – the United States, France, Britain, Russia, China, and Germany - Mr. Etemad says he is not optimistic that a tangible result would be achieved, because the Westerners are not ready to remove sanctions on Iran and have normal relations with the country.

 “The West is imposing excessive conditions on Iran.
 Iran should not accept anything additional.
 Everything that Iran wants to accept should go through international bodies, not that only five or six countries would impose that on Iran.”